Quick Tour Guide to Peru | Top Attractions, Tips & Highlights

 • Via Chile, the entrance is by Arica (to Tacna)

-• Another option is via Ecuador; there are several, either by the coast (Huaquillas), Sierra (Macará, La Balza), or jungle via river (Coca-Rocafuerte).
+• Another option is via Ecuador; there are several routes, either by the coast (Huaquillas), the Sierra (Macará, La Balza), or the jungle via river (Coca-Rocafuerte).

 It all depends on which trip each one makes.